Awards

 SSTAR Consumer Book Award

+As part of SSTAR’s vision to advance sexual wellbeing, the organization honors exceptional contributions to the field by recognizing outstanding consumer books on sexuality with its Consumer Book Award.
 The goal of the award is to recognize the best recent book for consumers (intended for the lay public or general reader and NOT for therapists, mental health specialists or other health care providers) that contributes to the understanding of human sexuality and/or sexual problems.
-Nominations should be emailed to the Committee Chairperson, Dr. Stephanie Kuffel, at swkuffel@qwestoffice.net, and CC the SSTAR office at info@sstarnet.org, providing all relevant details about the book being nominated.
-This is to include the name, author, publisher, and date of publication of the book.
-Nominations are due April 1, 2025

 Criteria | Past Winners